The main page content begins here.

 Doing a PhD

-Currently available are up to three Higgs Prize PhD Fellowships (deadline 20 January 2023).
-The Prize will cover fees and a four-year stipend, matching the level of the UK Research Council Maintenance Allowance rates (£17,668 2022/23 level), as well as research funds of £1.5k per annum to cover books, computing and conference costs.
+The deadline for applications, for a PhD start in 2024, has now passed.
+Our next recruitment round will begin in Winter 2024 for a September 2025 start.
+Currently available are up to three Higgs Prize PhD Studentships (deadline 19th January 2024).
+The Prize will cover fees and a four-year stipend, matching the level of the UK Research Council Maintenance Allowance rates (approx. £18,622 based on 2022/23), as well as research funds of £1.5k per annum to cover books, computing and conference costs.
 Applications are open to all students with no conditions on nationality.
 Furthermore, we value diversity, and we would like to strongly encourage applications from female and underrepresented candidates.

-Before applying, interested candidates should get in touch with a supervisor from the Higgs Centre to support their application.
-Applicants are advised to include in their application a statement of interest regarding the Higgs Prize PhD Fellowship under the ‘Research Proposal’ category (there is no need to write a detailed research proposal, just a brief description of the general topic agreed upon with the supervisor).
-Please note on your application that you wish to be considered for this Prize Fellowship.
-The selection panel will take into account supporting statements from the prospective supervisors.
+Before applying, interested candidates should contact a supervisor from the Higgs Centre to support their application.
+Please write explicitly in your application that you wish to be considered for the Higgs Prize Scholarship.
+There is no need to write a detailed research proposal, just a brief description of the general topic agreed upon with the supervisor.
+The selection panel will take into account supporting statements from the prospective supervisor.

 Please consult the Higgs Centre recruitment page for fellowship announcements.